The Tunguska Event. Nigel Watson recalls a mysterious explosion that occurred in deepest Siberia in June 1908.

-Internet History Sourcebooks Internet Medieval Sourcebook Full Text Sources Guide to Contents The structure of this section of the Sourcebook is as follows.
+Egypt.
+Dinosaurs.
+The British Museum Images.
+Strange Maps.
+Internet History Sourcebooks.
+Internet Medieval Sourcebook Full Text Sources Guide to Contents The structure of this section of the Sourcebook is as follows.

 You can browse through the entire list, or jump directly to the part that interests you by selecting the underlined links.

-home page Down to: 6th to 15th Centuries | 16th and 19th Centuries | 1901 to World War Two | 1946 to 21st Century The Ancient World ... index of places Aegean Region, to 300 BCE Aegean Region, 185 BCE.
+Maps.
+Home page Down to: 6th to 15th Centuries | 16th and 19th Centuries | 1901 to World War Two | 1946 to 21st Century The Ancient World ... index of places Aegean Region, to 300 BCE Aegean Region, 185 BCE.

 Its population had been around 50,000 prior to the accident.
 Today, the only residents are deer and wolves along with a solitary guard.